Location: Roosevelt

 Joe and I were on a work trip in Watford

-strata in varying shades of tan, red and purple contrasted starkly with
+Layers of horizontal strata in varying shades of tan, red and purple contrasted

-each other.
-The second part of the trail lead uphill through a forest of
+starkly with each other.
+The second part of the trail lead uphill through

-small deciduous trees, many of them with brown, crispy leaves.
-We saw a
+a forest of small deciduous trees, many of them with brown, crispy leaves.

-couple of owls just off the trail, and millions of devilish biting black
+We saw a couple of owls just off the trail, and millions of devilish biting

-flies.
-I watched the trail closely to avoid walking through or near the
+black flies.
+I watched the trail closely to avoid walking through or near

-abundant poison ivy.
-The trail left the forest and lead out onto a grassy
+the abundant poison ivy.
+The trail left the forest and lead out onto a

-mesa with a nice view of the surrounding gulches and draws, all with their
+grassy mesa with a nice view of the surrounding gulches and draws, all

-own colorful strata.
-We got sprinkled on a little, but nothing heavy.
-At
+with their own colorful strata.
+We got sprinkled on a little, but nothing

-this point, we simply turned around and headed back to the trailhead.
-We
+heavy.
+At this point, we simply turned around and headed back to the trailhead.

 have been quicker to continue on with the trail around the loop.
 That’s